-If you are a client in the United States (U.S.) and you hire a freelancer who is a “U.S. Person” as defined by the Internal Revenue Service (IRS), you may be required to submit a 1099 tax form to the IRS at the end of the tax year.
-For clients with multiple jobs and freelancers, this can involve a great deal of paperwork.
-On jobs that require a 1099 form, if requested by the client, Elance will issue the applicable 1099 forms on behalf of the client to the IRS and to the freelancers at the end of the tax year.
-A summary report will be provided for the client as well.
+If you are a Client in the United States (US) and you hire a Freelancer who is a “US Person”, as defined by the Internal Revenue Service (IRS), you may be required to submit a 1099 tax form to the IRS at the end of the tax year.
+If you have multiple jobs and Freelancers, this can involve a great deal of paperwork.
+On jobs that require a 1099 form, if you request to participate, Elance will issue the applicable 1099 forms on your behalf to the IRS and to the Freelancers at the end of the tax year.
+A summary report will be provided for you, as well.

 Why is a 1099 Form Required?

-The IRS may impose penalties if a client pays a freelancer who is a U.S. Person more than $600 for services within one calendar year and has not issued a 1099 tax form.
-It is the client's responsibility to issue the 1099 form to the IRS, not the freelancer.
-Clients may also be subject to penalties for returns that are filed without the necessary information.
+The IRS may impose penalties if you pay a Freelancer who is a US Person more than $600 for services within one calendar year and you have not issued a 1099 tax form.
+It is the Client's responsibility to issue the 1099 form to the IRS, not the Freelancer’s.
+As a Client, you may also be subject to penalties for returns that are filed without the necessary information.

-Elance’s 1099 service helps U.S.-based clients stay in compliance with these requirements.
-Elance gathers the necessary W-9 information from the freelancers and issues the 1099 forms to the IRS and to the freelancers on behalf of the client.
-The 1099 service is free and is provided only when the client completes the necessary 1099 information.
+Elance’s 1099 service helps you, as a US-based Client, to stay in compliance with these requirements.
+We gather the necessary W-9 information from Freelancers and issue the 1099 forms both to the IRS and to the Freelancer.
+The 1099 service is free and is provided only when you completes the necessary 1099 information.

-You are considered a U.S. person if you are:
+A Freelancer is considered a US person if they are:

 A partnership, corporation, company or association created or organized in the United States or under the laws of the United States,